ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 domain.
 This may allow third parties to identify a correlation between domains if those domains use the same account URIs.

-CAs MUST select and process account URIs under the assumption that untrusted third parties may learn of them.
+CAs are encouraged to select and process account URIs under the assumption that untrusted third parties may learn of them.